 While smartphones and streaming have been around for a while, a fairly recent change to the landscape is that a few powerful brands have been steadily increasing their presence in the online audio market.

-Specifically three big tech companies—Apple, Amazon and Google—have been betting big on audio and have been gaining share, seemingly at the expense of brands such as Pandora and SoundCloud.
+Specifically Apple, Amazon and Google have been betting big on audio and have been gaining share, seemingly at the expense of brands such as Pandora and SoundCloud.

-Although Spotify has so far been able to maintain its position, it’s recently been voicing strong opposition to the new Apple One media bundle.
+Although Spotify has so far been able to maintain its position, it’s recently voiced opposition to the Apple One media bundle.
 Clearly the company is worried how its tech behemoth competitors are going to impact the market—something brands and creators should be watching closely as well.

 4. The car is no longer all about traditional radio.

 Online audio has been steadily gaining ground in homes and offices for years.
-However, traditional radio has been able to maintain its relevance thanks largely to another highly popular location for listening: the car.
+Traditional radio has been able to maintain its relevance thanks largely to another highly popular location for listening: the car.

 That bulwark now appears to be showing some cracks.
 While 81% of Americans still say they’ve listened to AM/FM radio in their car in the last month, the share listening to owned digital music (48%), online radio (33%), and podcasts (28%) has crept up noticeably over the past year.